 - Seek medical attention immediately if your illness is getting worse (e.g., difficulty breathing or persistent fever after using fever reducing medication).
 Call the doctor’s office and tell them you have or may have COVID-19.

-- Get immediate medical attention if you have emergency signs (e.g., pain or pressure in the chest that doesn’t go away, new confusion or inability to arouse, or bluish lips or face).
+- Get immediate medical attention if you have any medical emergency.
+Call 911 and notify the dispatch personnel that you have or may have COVID-19.
+Emergency warning signs of COVID-19 can include; trouble breathing, persistent pain or pressure in the chest, new confusion or inability to arouse, or bluish lips or face.

 |Fever or headache or body aches||Use a mild pain reliever such as acetaminophen (Tylenol) or ibuprofen (e.g., Advil or Motrin)|

 |Sore throat||Use a mild pain reliever such as acetaminophen (Tylenol), throat sprays like chloraseptic spray, or cough drops|